cta-wave/device-observation-framework/README.md

                             _unused, parameters_dict: dict ) -> Dict[str, str]:
             [...]

 Create a new test code module and class as described in (c) above.
-Implement a *make_observations()* method that calls the required observations, and returns a list of pass/fail results.
+Implement a *make_observations()* method that calls the required observations and returns a list of pass/fail results.
 For example:

     def make_observations(